WDI-SEA/react-development-course-materials/06-Applied Practice/05-Intro-full-stack-app-code-along.md

 <aside class="notes">

-*Teaching Tips*
+**Teaching Tips**:
 - read through activity directions
 - set students off in their groups
 - walk around and observe, help out, answer questions, provide input

-NOTE: You will now transition from sharing the intro slides to sharing your text editor for the codealong.
+**Note**: You will now transition from sharing the intro slides to sharing your text editor for the codealong.
 Refer to the readme titled: 06-full-stack-app-code-along.md for those notes.

 </aside>